sujeet-agrahari/my-interviews/bit_manipulation.md

     return n > 0 and (n & (n - 1)) == 0

 # Example usage
+# Subtracting 1 from a power of two flips all the bits after the single set bit (e.g., 4 is 0100, 4 - 1 is 0011)
 print(is_power_of_two(16))  # True
 print(is_power_of_two(18))  # False
 ```